sultanul-ovi/Natural-Language-Processing-Specialization/README.md

 ### Coursera | DeepLearning.AI | 4-Course Series on NLP 🚀

-This specialization dives deep into **Natural Language Processing (NLP)**—the convergence of linguistics, computer science, and AI—to transform raw text into actionable insights using **state-of-the-art algorithms**.
+This specialization dives deep into **Natural Language Processing (NLP)**—the intersection of linguistics, computer science, and AI—to transform raw text into actionable insights using **state-of-the-art algorithms**.

 ---